ming-yong/react-tic-tac-toe/README.md

 2. `cd` to the project location.
 3. Run `npm install` in your terminal window(for example, `Git Bash`).
 4. Run `npm start` in your terminal window.
+5. Head over to `http://localhost:3000/` in your browser and you should see the project.